Anne de Montmorency, 1st Duke of Montmorency: Picardy

 After the treason of Constable Bourbon in 1523 it had become necessary for the duc de Vendôme to devote himself to affairs at court.
-This meant Vendôme could not fulfil his responsibilities as governor of Picardie.
+This meant Vendôme could not fulfil his responsibilities as governor of Picardy.
 The Parlement of Paris demanded that the province be governed in his absence.
 To this end in May 1531 Montmorency's brother the seigneur de La Rochepot was appointed to fill the office.
 The appointment of his brother was a victory for Montmorency in his battle at court with the Admiral Chabot at a time when the hatred between the two men was barely being contained by the king.
 Montmorency would defend his brother's financial interests in front of the Chancellor of France and supported his methods of raising money for his role as governor at court.